Germany's top spy under spotlight amid rise of far-right

 According to media reports, Maassen wrongly claimed his service had no agent in Amri's circles, even though it had a source at a mosque the Tunisian frequented.

-Despite repeated calls for the BfV to formerly place the AfD under surveillance, Maassen has refused to do so.
+Despite repeated calls for the BfV to formally place the AfD under surveillance, Maassen has refused to do so.

 A former AfD member has also accused him of having met repeatedly with the party's leaders to advise on how to avoid being placed under surveillance - an allegation Maassen and the far-right group have denied.